-The Cholmondeley Children’s Foundation was established in 2005 by a group of passionate and skilled volunteers, with the purpose of developing an endowment fund to support the essential services the Centre provides to children and families, and decrease the reliance on annual fundraising in order to meet its operational costs.
+The Cholmondeley Children’s Foundation was established in 2005 by a group of passionate and skilled volunteers, to develop an endowment fund to support the essential services the Centre provides to children and families, and decrease the reliance on annual fundraising to meet its operational costs.

-“Our family is very proud that our father chose to make a significant bequest to Cholmondeley’s building programme to support the wonderful essential services Cholmondeley offers families in crisis.
+“Our family is very proud that our father chose to make a significant bequest to Cholmondeley’s building program to support the wonderful essential services Cholmondeley offers families in crisis.

 Chairman - Kerry Dellaca

 Member of the Cholmondeley Board since 1995, President since 2012.
 Kerry is a qualified accountant, a member of the Society of Accountants for Australia and New Zealand, and the Institute of Directors.
 He has served on Boards at private company, not-for-profit, and public company levels.